cdibbs/linq2ldap/readme.md

 ## Expression reusability

-Beyond the filter transpiler, this library also contains an implementation of the Specification pattern to wrap your Expressions and improve code reuse and testability.
+Beyond the filter transpiler, this library also contains an implementation of the Specification pattern (in case you don't already have your own) to wrap your Expressions and improve code reuse and testability.
 It does so by facilitating the [otherwise abstruse][1] ability to glue your Expressions together with And and Or.

 ```csharp
 using Linq2Ldap.ExtensionMethods;